norcams/iaas/docs/design/nodes.rst

   Runs the OpenStack Volume component, Cinder.

 **telemetry-01**
-  Runs the OpenStack metering component, FIXME.
+  Runs the OpenStack metering component, Ceilometer.

 **network-0{1,2,3}**
   Three VMs in a redundant setup, runs the OpenStack Network